Ryj3l/thestoned/src/site/notes/theStone/3. Main/Nginx and No-IP for DNS.md

 ## 📝 Notes

-To set up this configuration with your domain `no-ip.zapto.org` (using No-IP for DNS forwarding) but hosting on your internal server (`Obsidian.int.yourdomain.com`) and forwarding traffic through your firewall, you can follow these steps:
+To set up this configuration with your domain `no-ip.zapto.org` (using No-IP for DNS forwarding) but hosting Nginx on your internal server (`nginx.yourdomain.com`) and forwarding traffic through your firewall, you can follow these steps:

 ### 1. **Set Up No-IP for DNS Forwarding**

 - **No-IP Setup**: Ensure that you’ve correctly configured `no-ip.zapto.org` on No-IP to point to the public IP address of your firewall.
-- **Firewall Port Forwarding**: Configure your firewall to forward incoming traffic on ports 80 (HTTP) and 443 (HTTPS) to the internal server (`Obsidian.int.yourdomain.com`).
+- **Firewall Port Forwarding**: Configure your firewall to forward incoming traffic on ports 80 (HTTP) and 443 (HTTPS) to the internal server (`nginx.yourdomain.com`).
   - Port 80 should forward to the Nginx server’s port 80.
   - Port 443 should forward to the Nginx server’s port 443.